ssbsukirat/medicine/Cardinal/CNS/Dizziness and Vertigo.md

 	- Video head-impulse testing measures all 6 semicircular canals integrity
 	- Vestibular evoked potentials for otolith reflexes
 	- Neuroimaging if central is suspected
 	- If unexplained unilateral hearing loss or vestibular hypofunction, MRI internal auditory canal with gadolinium contrast for schwannoma
+-
-# Differential
+# Acute Prolonged Vertigo
+- Acute unilateral vestibular lesion causes vertigo, nausea , vomiting , oscillopsia and imbalance
+- due to sudden asymmetry of input from 2 labyrinths or in central connections
+- Continuous vertigo persists even when head still (unlike BPPV)
+- Central (brainstem infarct or hemorrhage ) vs peripheral  (vestibular nerve or labyrinth)
+- Central
+	- diplopia
+	- weakness or numbness
+	- dysarthria
 	-